FraI3mega/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/SOVOL_SV08_MAX_SETUP/Mainline_Your_SV08_MAX.md

 This is due to fundamental changes in recent releases of Klipper that render the Sovol code incompatible!

+Note you will also loose the Sovol PLR function.
+Just so you know.

 <br>

 ## :warning: MAKE A BACKUP!